Minestom/minestom.net/docs/adventure/serialization.md

 Component component = MiniMessage.miniMessage().deserialize("<red>Hello <bold>there");
 ```

 It is not bundled with Minestom.
-Add `net.kyori:adventure-text-minimessage` at the same version as the Adventure that Minestom pulls in.
+Add `net.kyori:adventure-text-minimessage` to use it.